-No. Although you'll be investing in a 529 plan sponsored by the State of New York, the student can attend any eligible educational institution (including eligible trade and vocational schools) in the United States or abroad.
+In addition, although you'll be investing in a 529 plan sponsored by the State of New York, the student can attend any eligible educational institution in the United States or abroad.

 How much does it cost to start?

-There are no fees to open an account in New York's 529 College Savings Program Direct Plan.
-You'll just need an initial investment of at least $25 to get started.
-Once you have an account, you'll pay only $1.60 in fees per year for every $1,000 you invest in the Direct Plan (0.16% total annual asset-based fee).
+There are no fees to open an account in New York's 529 College Savings Program Direct Plan, and there is no minimum contribution amount to get started.
+Once you have an account, you'll pay only $1.20 in fees per year for every $1,000 you invest in the Direct Plan (0.12% total annual asset-based fee).

 How much can I invest?